 - 1. It is important that you check your e-mail regularly (everyday) because I occasionally give hints or corrections to homework assignments via e-mail.
 This is also the best way to communicate with the class outside of the classroom. - 2.
 I expect every one of you to hold to the highest standard of personal conduct and integrity.
 Cheating in all its forms is inconsistent with Christian faith and practice and will result in sanctions up to and including dismissal from the class with a failing grade.
 Homework assignments and quizzes are individual assignments and are to be completed individually.
 Only the projects can be written in pairs.
+It is considered cheating if you submit work by anyone but yourself.
 Come by during office hours (or we'll arrange a time) for assistance on assignments.
 Also take advantage of the tutor in 201 who will be available several times a week. - 3.
 I expect you to adhere to the dress code as spelled out in the Student Handbook.
-This includes (men) removing caps while in class. - 4.
+This includes (men) removing caps while in class.
+Please wear shoes to class (flip flops are OK). - 4.
 There is no food or drink permitted in the lab.
 This is expensive equipment and carpet that is easily spoiled by an accident. - 5.
 Lab computers may be used during class to take notes and write programs.
 They may not be used for any other purpose including instant messaging, e-mail, surfing the Web, Facebook, games, etc. Students who break this rule will not be allowed to use the lab computers. - 6.
 Silence your cell phones.